brandonyee333/test/modules/dxp/apps/osb/osb-asah/README.markdown

 ### Environment Variables

-When executing services with docker-compose, you generally do not need to worry about environment variables, default values should be sane for local development.
+When executing services with Docker Compose, you generally do not need to worry about environment variables because default values should be sane for local development.

-However, if you choose to run services with IntelliJ or `gradle bootRun`, you will need to define the following variables, possibly with values different from default ones:
+However, if you choose to run services with IntelliJ or `gradle bootRun`, you will need to define the following variables, possibly with values different from the default ones:

 - `LCP_ENGINE_ELASTICSEARCH_SERVER_IP`: Used to point to another Elasticsearch instance (default: `127.0.0.1`).
 - `LCP_PROJECT_ID`: Used to set the project id which will determine the prefix in Elasticsearch indices (default `null`).